lloyd/JSONSelect/README.md

   * **efficient** - As many constructs of the language as possible will be able to evaluate against a document in a context free manner.
 This means it will be possible to build efficient stream filtering.

-JSONSelect should make common operations easy, complex operations possible, and haughtily turn its cheek to wierd edge cases.
+JSONSelect should make common operations easy, complex operations possible, but haughtily ignore wierd shit.

 ## What's Here